 Watercolor I will develop skills in watercolor painting, stressing form and composition, visual perception and individual expression.
 Students will develop their understanding of composition and theory as it relates to transparent painting media.

-Four laboratory hours a week will be done by arrangement with the instructor.
+Four laboratory hours per week by arrangement with the instructor.